Kidaari: Plot

 In Sattur town, Kombaiah Pandian (Vela Ramamoorthy) is the local don and controls the entire town.
 Kidaari (Sasikumar) is Kombaiah’s loyal henchman who is ready to sacrifice his life for the sake of his boss.
 One day, Kombaiah is stabbed in his neck by someone, and the news comes as a shock to the entire town.
 Now, Kidaari sets stage to find the culprit behind the assault and lists out all the suspects.
 The movie goes into flashback mode, frequently detailing the rivalry between Kombaiah and each suspect.
-Finally, Kidaari finds out that Kombaiah’s brother in-law and close aide, Pulikutthi Pandian (O. A. K. Sundar), was responsible for the assault.
-Pulikutthi admits that Kombaiah was stabbed accidentally when Pulikutthi tried to safeguard him from Kombaiah.
+Finally, Kidaari finds out that Kombaiah’s brother in-law and close aide, Kombaiah's friend (Mu Ramaswamy), was responsible for the assault.
+Kombaiah's friend admits that Kombaiah was stabbed accidentally when he tried to safeguard himself from Kombaiah.
 A flashback is shown detailing the rivalry between Kombaiah and his own son Nambi (Vasumithra).

-Pulikutthi’s only daughter was married to Kombaiah’s son Nambi.
+The only daughter of Kombaiah's friend was married to Kombaiah’s son Nambi.
 Trouble erupts between Nambi and his father Kombaiah, which leads to Kombaiah killing his own son.
-This worries Pulikutthi as his daughter has become a widow because of Kombaiah.
-This was the reason for Pulikutthi’s anger over Kombaiah.
-Pulikutthi also discloses the truth to Kidaari about the death of his father Kottur Durai (Napoleon).
+This worries Kombaiah's friend as his daughter has become a widow because of Kombaiah.
+This was the reason for his anger over Kombaiah.
+He also discloses the truth to Kidaari about the death of his father Kottur Durai (Napoleon).
 Years back, Kotur Durai was a henchman to a politician named S. N. Kaalai (Hareesh Peradi), while Kombaiah was a sidekick to Kotur Durai.
 However, Kombaiah betrays and kills Kottur Durai and then Kaalai.
 He then stages a drama that Kaalai killed Kottur Durai and he had revenged by killing Kaalai, which helped him establish himself as a don in the town.
 Knowing this, Kidaari feels bad as Kombaiah’s affection towards him was fake.
 He visits him in the hospital and informs him that he had understood Kombaiah's true intentions.
 Kombaiah is saved but loses his speech, and Kidaari becomes the don of the town.
 Kidaari spares Kombaiah but has instigated a fear of death in his mind, which Kidaari thinks is a bigger punishment.